-As you may know, I currently work with all kinds of high-tech scale-ups working in photonics in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
+As you may know, I currently work with all kinds of high-tech scale-ups working in photonics and terahertz technologies in many parts of Europe, but especially in the Eindhoven and Enschede regions of the Netherlands.
 I'm particularly fascinated because this country is where international broadcasting started in Europe and where the long-range properties of shortwave radio were first discovered in 1926/1927.
-In 2019, there will be events to celebrate 100 years of radio in The Netherlands.
+In November 2019, there will be events to celebrate 100 years of radio in The Netherlands.
 I hope that the contribution that international broadcasting made will not be forgotten.
-You can read more about it here.
+You can read more about some of the forgotten firsts in this article I wrote on Medium here.

 Reliving the Mainstream broadcast heritage